Mike French: Cornell Big Red

-French is ranked in the top 20 all-time in NCAA Division I scoring with 296 career points, 4th in career points-per-game behind fellow Canadian Stan Cockerton, and 7th in career goals.
+French is ranked in the top 20 all-time in College Lacrosse scoring with 296 career points, 4th in career points-per-game behind fellow Canadian Stan Cockerton, and 7th in career goals.
 French's top season was 1976 when he scored 65 goals and handed out 40 assists for 105 total points in 16 games.
 French and McEneaney led Cornell to one of the great seasons in college lacrosse history in 1976, with an unbeaten record and a 16-13 overtime victory over Frank Urso and the University of Maryland in the NCAA Championship game.
 This was the first NCAA lacrosse championship to receive national exposure.
 With the game being decided in overtime and French scoring seven goals, Frank Gifford doing the play-by-play called the finals the most exciting sporting event he had ever seen.
 During French's career at Cornell, the Big Red went to three straight NCAA tournaments, shutting out Washington and Lee 14-0 in one tournament game, and won 43 games while losing only 4.
 He was named the USILA player of the year in 1976.

 French was also a member of the Sphinx Head society while at Cornell.